-The night he retires as a Nevada sheriff, Jerry Black pledges to the mother of a murdered girl that he will find the killer.
-Jerry doesn't believe the police arrested the right man; he discovers this is the third incident in the area in the recent past with victims young, blond, pretty, and small for their age.
-So he buys an old gas station in the mountains near the crimes in order to search for a tall man who drives a black station wagon, gives toy porcupines as gifts, and calls himself the wizard: clues from a drawing by the dead girl.
-Jerry's solitary life gives way to friendship with a woman and her small, blond daughter.
-Has Jerry neglected something that may prove fatal?
-Written by
+On the night he retires as a Reno, Nevada detective, Jerry Black (Jack Nicholson) pledges to the mother of a murdered girl that he will find the killer.
+Jerry doesn't believe the Police arrested the right man.
+He discovers that this is the third incident in the area in the recent past with victims young, blonde, pretty, and small for their ages.
+So he buys an old gas station in the mountains near the crimes in order to search for a tall man who drives a black station wagon, gives toy porcupines as gifts, and calls himself "the wizard", all clues from a drawing by the dead girl.
+Jerry's solitary life gives way to friendship with a woman and her small, blonde daughter.
+Has Jerry neglected something that may prove to be fatal? —<firstname.lastname@example.org>